 - 2.1 The University requires ethical review of all research projects involving primary research with human beings (or their data), irrespective of funding source.
-It also requires service evaluation and audit to be subjected to ethical review.
-Ethical review should, as a matter of course, be undertaken prior to the commencement of data collection1. - 2.2 In the majority of cases, a review would be undertaken by an NTU Research Ethics Committee.
+Service evaluation does not require review except in instances where results are to be made externally available.
+Ethical review should, as a matter of course, be undertaken prior to the commencement of data collection. - 2.2 In the majority of cases, a review would be undertaken by an NTU Research Ethics Committee.
 However, in some instances this may be undertaken by external research ethics committees, such as those operated by the NHS, as appropriate.

-1 Exceptions to this may apply, for example when existing data is being provided by a third party or when there is no research interest in the data at the point of its collection, but it subsequently does become of research interest.
+&lt;sup>1 Exceptions to this may apply, for example when existing data is being provided by a third party or when there is no research interest in the data at the point of its collection, but it subsequently does become of research interest.

 - 2.3 In cases where research is being conducted outside of the UK researchers falling under the scope of this policy must also adhere to any legal and ethical requirements relating to the country/institution in which they are working. - 2.4 The University has put in place additional measures to review research focusing on subjects where there is the potential to attract the attention of third-party investigations into the conduct of the researcher, such as research on terrorism or extremism.
 The forms part of the approach to supporting the University's Prevent duty under Section 26(1) of the Counter-Terrorism and Security Act 2015. - 2.5 For certain types of research (e.g. certain types of research involving the NHS), external ethics committees already exist to consider research proposals.
 Their use for such research is compulsory.
-In such cases, neither University Research Ethics Committees nor the University Research Committee is empowered to give the research proposal ethical approval. - 2.6 All projects involving living persons, human tissues, or data or tissues relating to recently deceased persons, or animals (including animals living in their natural habitat) should have a serious research, educational or training purpose. - 2.7 All research involving human participants, human material or human data requires ethical review and receipt of favourable opinion.
+In such cases, neither University Research Ethics Committees nor the University Research and Innovation Committee (UR&IC) is empowered to give the research proposal ethical approval. - 2.6 All projects involving living persons, human tissues, or data or tissues relating to recently deceased persons, or animals (including animals living in their natural habitat) should have a serious research, educational or training purpose. - 2.7 All research involving human participants, human material or human data requires ethical review and receipt of favourable opinion.
 The requirement for ethical review does not include research where information about human participants is publicly and lawfully available (for example census data, population statistics published by government departments, court reports and personal letters/diaries in public libraries). - 2.8 The University has a Code of Practice for Research which includes a set of fundamental principles to ensure the protection of human participants.
 This Code of Practice for Research can be found here: